nuntiodev/hera/README.md

 ## Hera

-Hera is a fully fledged user-management system written in ```Golang, designed to be secure & stateless and to run in Kubernetes.
+Hera is a fully fledged user-management system written in **Golang**, designed to be secure & stateless and to run in Kubernetes.
 It handles advanced data encryption models and features such as: normal and verfified authentication flows, creating, fetching and updating user information with custom metatadata, sending and validating emails and much more!
 Reach out to info@nuntio.io if you wanna give it a try, or sign-up for for a porfile